 2007 – 2009

-During the 2013-14 season, CYBELE GOUVERNEUR made the role debut of Dulcinée in Don Quichotte with Festival Opera and returned to the title role of Carmen with Livermore Valley Opera, CA. The prior season saw her return to San Francisco Opera for the new Francesca Zambello production of Wagner’s Der Ring des Nibelungen as Schwertleite (Die Walküre) and Mercedes in as well as the major role debuts of Dalila in Samson et Dalila and Amneris in Aida with West Bay Opera.
+During the 2015-16season, CYBELE GOUVERNEUR returned to OSJ, appearing as Mercedes in Bizet’s Carmen.
+In 2013-14, she made the role debut of Dulcinée in Don Quichotte with Festival Opera and returned to the title role of Carmen with Livermore Valley Opera, CA. The prior season saw her return to San Francisco Opera for the new Francesca Zambello production of Wagner’s Der Ring des Nibelungen as Schwertleite (Die Walküre) and Mercedes in as well as the major role debuts of Dalila in Samson et Dalila and Amneris in Aida with West Bay Opera.
 Other recent performances for Ms. Gouverneur featured her as a soloist in Mozart’s Requiem with the Modesto Symphony in spring of 2012 and Mercedes in Carmen for Families under the auspices of San Francisco Opera.

 During the 2009 – 2010 season, Ms. Gouveneur appeared as soloist in Sacramento Philharmonic’s performance of Beethoven’s Ninth Symphony and Verdi’s Requiem with the Modesto Symphony Orchestra.
 Other recent engagements included her performance with la Orquesta Sinfónica Simón Bolivar de la Juventud at the Sala José Felix Ribas, Teatro Teresa Carreño in Caracas, Venezuela.